Darxo/Hardened/README.md

 - Fix overlay icon y-offset on hills which are currently cut-off because of a low camera level
 - Fix **Blacksmith Follower** increasing the odds of looting weapons from NPCs
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
-- Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
-This fixes a rare Sunken Library exploit
 - Unique Locations are no longer attackable, if there is a party, hostile to the player, directly next to it (fixes exploit for skipping Goblin City quest)
 - **Knock Back** now displays its hitchance bonus correctly in the preview
 - Fix Armor Items and Accessories not being swappable during Tactical Scenarios